matrix-org/synapse/docs/federate.md

     }

 Note, specifying a port is optional.
-If a port is not specified an SRV lookup is perfomed, which may in turn specify a port.
+If a port is not specified an SRV lookup is performed, as described below.
 If the target of the delegation does not have an SRV record, then the port defaults to 8448.

 Most installations will not need to configure .well-known.
 However, it can be useful in cases where the admin is hosting on behalf of someone else and therefore cannot gain access to the necessary certificate.
-With .well-known, federation servers will check for a valid SSL certificate on the same delegated hostname (in our example: ``synapse.example.com``).
+With .well-known, federation servers will check for a valid TLS certificate for the delegated hostname (in our example: ``synapse.example.com``).

 .well-known support first appeared in Synapse v0.99.0.
 To federate with older